 11. Look for Signs of Moisture

 Look for areas in your home where pipes or other infrastructure might leak and cause water damage.
 Excess moisture can also enable biological organisms like mold and dust mites to grow and spread, worsening IAQ.
-Alternatively, a lack of moisture or dry air also leads to its fair share of illness and home quality concerns.
-Depending on your local climate and home troubles, a whole-home humidifier or dehumidifier solution can help!
+Alternatively, a lack of moisture or dry air also leads to its fair share of health and home concerns.
+Depending on your local climate and IAQ issues, a whole-home humidifier or dehumidifier solution can help!

 Wintertime HVAC Key Takeaways